lagotto/lagotto/docs/setup.md

 * username/password ([Login](/users/sign_in)) for admin and staff users
 * authentication with [Mozilla Persona](http://www.mozilla.org/en-US/persona/) for all user roles
-* authentication with CAS (currently PLOS only)
+* authentication with CAS for all user roles (currently PLOS only)

 The first user created in the system automatically has an admin role, and this user can be created with any of the authentication methods listed above.
 From then on all user accounts are created with an API user role, and users have to create their own account using third-party authentication with Persona (or CAS).
 Admin users can change the user role after an account has been created, but can't create user accounts

-Third-party authentication is configured in `config/settings.yml`.
-To use Persona, make sure the following setting exists: `persona: true` (the default).
-No other configuration is necessary.
-Authentication via username/password is always enabled.
+Third-party authentication is configured in `.env`.
+By default authentication via username/password and Persona is enabled enabled, by enabling a CAS server with `ENV['CAS_URL']` we disable Persona.

 Users automatically obtain an API key, and they can sign up to the monthly report in CSV format.
 Admin users can sign up for additional reports (error report, status report, disabled source report).

 ## Configuring Sources

-Unless this has already been done during installation, sources have to be installed and activated through the web interface `Sources -> Installation`:
+Sources have to be installed and activated through the web interface `Sources -> Installation`:

 ![Installation](/assets/installation.png)